-This outcome is also assessed each year during the annual $2^{nd}$ Year Project committee meetings.
+This outcome is also assessed each year during the annual 2^{nd} Year Project and PhD Committee meetings.
 We ask the faculty and research scientists on student committees to report on the progress of the students research and on how the student communicates their research progress and goals.